-During the first month of their senior year, candidates for a degree must complete a form notifying the registrar of their intent to graduate.
+Candidates for a degree must complete a form notifying the registrar of their intent to graduate.
 The deadline for completing the application for May graduation is March 15; the deadline for completing the application for December graduation is October 15.
 All financial obligations must be settled in full before the degree will be conferred.